Before Prism 7, Prism only reported asymptotic confidence intervals that are always symmetrical around the best-fit values.

 •The P value goal of 0.05 above is used only when you want 95% confidence intervals.
 If you want 99% confidence intervals. use 0.01, etc.

-•The method in reference 1 is way more clever than described above so takes fewer computations.
+•The method in reference 1 (that Prism uses) is way more clever than described above so takes fewer computations.

 •The confidence intervals computed this way are for just that one parameter.
-We expect that each confidence interval has a 95% chance of including the true parameter value.
+The ideas is that each confidence interval has a 95% chance of including the true parameter value.
 The 95% does not apply to the set of intervals.
 It is not correct to say that we expect there to be a 95% chance that all the confidence intervals include the respective true parameter values.

 •When computing the extra sum of squares F test above, note that the two models differ by one degree of freedom.
 This is because we are fixing one parameter and letting Prism fit the others.
 Some publications (2) assume that you are fixing all the parameters, not just one.
 So the two models entered into the F test differ by K degrees of freedom, where K is the number of parameters fit.
 These intervals are wider, and I think the intent is that the 95% confidence level apply simultaneously to all the intervals, rather than to just one.
 Prism does not use this approach.
 With prism, the two models being compared always differ by one degree of freedom.